thanh-doan-cirium/enhance-code-quality-through-ci/README.md

 ## Code styling

-In this demo, [flake8](https://flake8.pycqa.org/en/latest/) is used to check Python styling
+In this demo, [flake8](https://flake8.pycqa.org/en/latest/) is used to check Python styling.

 ## Code security

-In this demo, [SonarCloud](https://www.sonarsource.com/) is used
+In this demo, [SonarCloud](https://www.sonarsource.com/) is used.

 ### Requirements

 - Create your account on SonarCloud.
 Sign up for free now if it's not already the case!
-[SonarCloud Sign up](https://www.sonarsource.com/products/sonarcloud/signup/?utm_medium=referral&utm_source=github&utm_campaign=sc-signup&utm_content=signup-sonarcloud-listing-x-x&utm_term=ww-psp-x)
+[SonarCloud Sign up](https://www.sonarsource.com/products/sonarcloud/signup/?utm_medium=referral&utm_source=github&utm_campaign=sc-signup&utm_content=signup-sonarcloud-listing-x-x&utm_term=ww-psp-x).
 - The repository to analyze is set up on SonarCloud.
 [Set it up](https://sonarcloud.io/projects/create) in just one click.

 ### Usage